 - One way to combat the winter blues is to start making lifestyle changes that are sustainable not just for the Summer bikini body!
 (Check out our article from September 2015 for more details on how to do this.)

 - We also often associate winter with cold & flu season, so making sure that you are getting regular chiropractic adjustments can help your body to be more resilient.

 - There are lots of Winter Specials going on in Cape Town already so take advantage of enjoying them while it’s quieter and not full of tourists!

 - Winter in Cape Town is also known as the “Secret Season” – take advantage of the clear, calm days between storms and get out and about in nature and soak up the sun’s rays.
 We are spoilt for choice; we have mountains, beaches, forests, vineyards and much more all within easy reach.
 Plan for at least 2 outdoor activities in your week.

-- If you have children, check out the Adventure Clubs app.
-I have been adventuring with Breah for a couple of years now and we have been to places in Cape Town that we didn’t know existed (including some awesome secret little local play parks) and met some great new friends along the way.
+- I have been adventuring with Breah for a couple of years now and we have been to places in Cape Town that we didn’t know existed (including some awesome secret little local play parks) and met some great new friends along the way.
 Adventure Clubs is also available in Jo’burg, Durban, Cincinnati, Houston and will be launching in more cities internationally by the end of 2017.